fadawar/fadawar.github.io/_drafts/vpn.md

 Recently the company I work for started to use Palo Alto's GlobalProtect as solution for VPN.
 The solution works quite well but have 2 flaws by default that I don't like.
-First is that GlobalProtect agent (client) runs automatically after operating system turns on and this behaviour can't be changed in the setting.
-You can find solution for it on other blogs. # TODO add link
+First is that GlobalProtect agent (client) runs automatically after operating system turns on and this behaviour can't be changed in the settings.
+You can find solution for it on [other blogs](http://richddean.com/post/147155656349/stopautostartglobalprotectvpn).

 Second flaw is that it automatically send *ALL* of my traffic through my company's VPN.
 I don't think this is beneficial for company but most importantly it goes against my privacy.